 Welcome to the Taos Institute’s first self-paced online course:

-Through 6 modules, each featuring 3 short videos by Ken Gergen, you will explore and critique traditional models that prioritize facts, predictions and control.
-Instead, you will develop a curiosity and appreciation of multiple perspectives, stories, and values.
-In addition to applications in therapy, education, research, community development, and your personal life, you will learn how adopting a constructionist lens offers significant resources for overcoming political, religious and organizational divides.
-This on demand course will instantly make you more impactful and innovative in your profession and significantly reduce tension in your every-day interactions.
+Through 6 modules, each featuring 3 short videos by Ken Gergen, you will explore and critique approaches that prioritize claims to truth, prediction and control.
+You will develop a curiosity and appreciation for multiple perspectives, stories, and values.
+Applications range from therapy, consulting, coaching, education, healthcare, research, governance, community development, to your personal life.
+In addition, you will learn how adopting a constructionist stance offers significant resources for transforming political, religious and organizational divides.

 Author Bio